-The decision to change the law so that same sex couples could register their relationship and receive similar benefits to married couples followed years of campaigning by gay rights groups.
-There are a number of financial benefits – namely that you can leave money and property to your civil partner without incurring inheritance tax and pensions and other benefits can be passed to civil partners.
+The decision to change the law so that same sex couples can register their relationship and receive similar benefits to married couples followed years of campaigning by gay rights groups.
+There are a number of financial benefits – namely that you can leave money and property to your civil partner without incurring inheritance tax.
+Pensions and other benefits can also be passed to civil partners.
 But what exactly are the rights that go with a civil partnership?

 Differences between civil partnership and marriage

 Although it’s called civil partnership, in financial terms, it is essentially a same sex marriage.
 However, there are some differences:

 SAVVY TIP: Many local council websites have lots of information about civil partnership registration.
 The Citizens Advice website has a section on registering a civil partnership.